 Business/government collaboration: Mixed results

-The idea that millennials consider local initiatives as a “better” alternative to the efforts of large, commercial organisations is supported by their responses to questions about business-government collaboration.
+The idea that millennials consider local initiatives as a “better” alternative to the efforts of large, commercial organizations is supported by their responses to questions about business-government collaboration.
 Millennials are equally split between those saying the two are working well together (49 percent) and those saying they are not (48 percent).
 In certain markets, millennials believe they are working well together.
 This includes the US, Canada, Switzerland, Australia, and the UK.
-However, in Chile, South Korea, Japan, Mexico, Russia, Spain, and Italy, no more than a third rate business-government co-operation positively.
+However, in Chile, South Korea, Japan, Mexico, Spain, and Italy, no more than a third rate business-government co-operation positively.

 While millennials are equally split between those saying business-government collaboration is “good” and those considering it to be “poor,” they also are unsure as to who benefits from such initiatives.

 Figure 6 shows only a quarter (27 percent) consider citizens/society to be the ultimate beneficiaries when business and government work together, while 15 percent believe all stakeholders gain.
 Together, this suggests that only a minority of millennials believe it is “the people” who benefit most when businesses and governments work together on society’s challenges.

 The preceding sections suggest millennials regard business as holding back from full engagement with social issues.
 Businesses might argue that addressing wider social issues is not their primary reason for being, but millennials do expect businesses to do more than simply seek financial success.
 Moreover, those businesses that do engage in issues of concern to millennials are more likely to gain their trust and loyalty.